 a.
-Choose a topic (ideally, within an area of literary study with which you already have some familiarity).
+Consider your topic (ideally, within an area of literary study with which you already have some familiarity).
 The key to success is to find a topic that is appropriate for the time available, and for which both library resources and faculty advising are available.

 Therefore, do research in the library and make a careful list of resources you can use before finalizing your choice.

 b.
-Identify possible advisors who are knowledgeable in the area you wish to pursue.
+Identify and consult with possible advisors who are knowledgeable in the area you wish to pursue.
 Advisors are full-time faculty members in the concentration.
 Find someone who is willing to work with you.
+You MUST consult with your advisor when developing your senior work project.
 You should do this early.
-You MUST consult with your chosen advisor(s) when developing your senior work project.
 Failure to do so WILL result in your proposal being rejected.
-(The capstone coordinator will make the final decision as to your advisor.)
+(The capstone coordinator will make the final decision confirming your advisor.)